jmratwork/techanalysissecmanage-crcz-lm5v1c/legacy/docs/subcase_1b_guide.md

 # Subcase 1b Guide: Penetration Testing and Vulnerability Assessment

+> **Archived:** Subcase 1b is out of scope for current training packages.
+Assets remain available under `legacy/subcase_1b/` for historical reference only and are not maintained.
+Do not deploy this scenario in active environments.

-See [deployment manual](deployment_manual.md) for baseline environment setup and teardown steps before running this scenario.
-Ensure required environment variables are configured as outlined in [env_variables.md](env_variables.md) before executing scripts.
+See [deployment manual](../../docs/deployment_manual.md) for baseline environment setup and teardown steps before running this scenario.
+Ensure required environment variables are configured as outlined in [env_variables.md](../../docs/env_variables.md) before executing scripts.

 ## Objective
 Provide self-paced training on penetration testing and vulnerability assessments.
 The Training Instructor creates courses and configures Cyber Range scenarios simulating CYNET's network infrastructure.
 Trainees run semi-automated penetration tests to locate potential vulnerabilities and attack entry points.